sam-cto/website/exampleSite/content/english/contact/_index.md

 ---
 title: Request a demo
-subtitle: ''
+subtitle: To arrange a demo of our software, simply fill out the form below and a member of our team will be in touch.
 description: This is meta description

 ---
 ### Why you should contact us!

 we work with you to find the better solutions for your company

 * **Phone: 00491622443256**
 * **Mail: info@sam3dp.tech**